Yangobears/designgarden/docs/case-studies/opentable-review-systems.md

 1. :simple-medium: An [article](https://mikewchan.medium.com/opentable-vs-yelp-for-restaurant-reviews-what-i-learned-from-making-dinner-reservations-7ead57e7f684) on Medium by a diner highlights the surprise he experienced upon discovering that OpenTable has more reviews than Yelp for most restaurants.
 2. :fontawesome-solid-ruler: See OpenTable's review [guidelines](https://help.opentable.com/s/article/Ratings-and-Reviews-1505261056054?language=en_US#Communitystandards).

+## 🎯 Problem Statement

 What's happening here?
-There seems to be **a gap between how OpenTable positions its reviews and how diners perceive them**, and the gap is causing OpenTable **missed booking opportunities and hurting the brand's reputation**.
+There seems to be **a gap between how OpenTable positions its reviews and how diners perceive them**, and the gap could be causing OpenTable **missed booking opportunities and hurting the brand's reputation**.

 <figure markdown>
   ![Image title](../assets/opentable/trustquestion.png){ width="1000" }